 Alternate Universe: The story takes place in a setting where humanity discovered a powerful source of energy called Mantra.
 Modified humans called Demigods could control this mantra, and it was able to propel technology to unimaginable levels; real Clarke's Third Law kind of stuff.
 Unfortunately, due to pollution and overpopulation, the Will of the Planet, Gohma Vlitra, sent the Gohma to kill all humans on the planet out of anger, thus starting the War of Creation.
 Said universe also manages to be the same one as Street Fighter, just millions of years ago.

-Always over the Shoulder: When using a certain projectile outside of huge boss fights (Which one of them being a rapid fire barrage of bullets that are shaped like Asura's fists), the camera focuses on his shoulder.
+Always over the Shoulder: When using a certain projectile outside of huge boss fights (one of them being a rapid-fire barrage of bullets that are shaped like Asura's fists), the camera focuses on his shoulder.

-Ancient Astronauts: Sources differ on whether the game is set in extremely distant past or future.
+Ancient Astronauts: Sources differ on whether the game is set in the extremely distant past or the future.

 And Now for Someone Completely Different: Yasha, Asura's brother-in-law is playable.
 In contrast to his brother-in-law, his fighting style consists of very speedy multi-hit combos and projectiles used for higher-yet-slower damage.
 Unlike Asura, who becomes tougher during Unlimited Mode, Yasha becomes faster and hits faster, and his dodge moves are faster, short-ranged teleports instead of simply rolling aside.